 Due to its mild climate, Bled has a long history of aristocratic guests from all across the world.
 Today, it is an important convention centre and tourist resort, offering a wide range of sports activities (golf, fishing and horseback-riding).
 It is a starting point for mountain treks and hikes, especially within nearby Triglav National Park.

 Not surprisingly, Bled can be overpriced and swarming with tourists during the high season.
 But as is the case with many popular destinations worldwide, people come in droves – and will continue to do so – because the setting is unique.
 There are many camping and hostel options in Slovenia.
+Jen Reviews has written a nice comprehensive list for Bled and all of Slovenia that you may find helpful for planning a trip.

 Don't be surprised if you see brides and grooms prepping and posing on ancient steps, in front of the lake or on a mountain top surrounded by photographers and assistants.
 The wedding photography business is thriving in Bled as well as many other beautiful European locales.